mtplr/topspin-to-csv/README.md

 # topspin-to-csv

-A very simple Python script to generate a normal X/Y csv file from a Bruker TopSpin® .txt file
+Problem to export your NMR data?
+Here you go a a very simple Python script to generate a normal X/Y csv file from a Bruker TopSpin® .txt file.
+Any comment, pull request or suggestion is appreciated.

 ## Usage